 –Cornerstone Family Chiropractic

 The Gonstead Adjustment

-After a complete analysis, Dr. Boehland will determine if a chiropractic adjustment is necessary.
+After a complete chiropractic assessment and analysis, Dr. Boehland will determine if a chiropractic adjustment is necessary.
 The focus of the Gonstead adjustment is to be as specific, precise, and as accurate as possible; addressing only the subluxations of the spine.
 The adjustment is a quick and precise force delivered by hand that is both gentle and effective.
-Once the adjustment has been made your body can then begin its natural healing process and start to function the way that it was intended to.
+Once the adjustment has been made, your body can then begin its natural healing process and start to function the way that it was intended to.

 BOOK AN APPOINTMENT TODAY